Where can I get an employee development plan template?

 Which interests or abilities would you like to explore?
 Which new or improved skills would help you develop – and why?
 What’s the best way for you to learn?

-Where would they like more responsibility?
-Are there any areas they need more experience in?
+Where would you like more responsibility?
+Are there any areas you need more experience in?

 Has anything hindered your progress?
 Would you do anything differently?
 Consider whether additional support, such as shadowing a more experienced team member, would help.

-Use the development areas you talked about in ‘Part 1: Your strengths and opportunities’ as prompts here – how do your answers translate into tangible goals?
+Use the development areas you talked about in ‘Strengths and opportunities’ as prompts here.
+How do your answers translate into tangible goals?
 Then list these in order of priority.

 What steps will you and your manager take to make progress?
 Are there any responsibilities or tasks you could be given to broaden your experience?
 Could anyone outside the business help?